Andrea Summer, MD

 Biography and Research Interests

-Dr. Summer is an Associate Professor in the Department of Pediatrics where she is Co-Director for the MUSC International Adoption Clinic, Director of the MUSC Pediatric Travel Medicine Clinic, and program director of the Global Health Certificate Program.
+Dr. Summer is a Professor in the Department of Pediatrics where she is Co-Director for the MUSC International Adoption Clinic, Director of the MUSC Pediatric Travel Medicine Clinic, and program director of the Global Health Certificate Program and the Global Health Track for pediatric residents.
 Summer is a member of several professional societies including the International Society of Travel Medicine and the American Society of Tropical Medicine and Hygiene.
 Her research interests include understanding the medical and developmental issues of internationally adopted children and improving access to health care for underserved children.

 Dr. Summer is the Director for the Pediatric Residency Elective at Selian Hospital in Arusha, Tanzania.
 This program allows residents to participate in electives at Selian Hospital, allowing trainees the opportunity to develop autonomy in medical decision-making, increase cross-cultural competencies and to learn to work in an area with limited resources.